-My contact went on in her email to say her thoughts were perhaps the St. Vitas dance gave the impression of intoxication and was jailed for that.
+My contact went on in her email to say her thoughts were perhaps the St. Vitas Dance gave the impression of intoxication and he was jailed for that.
 She also had more information that when Job’s wife died, the 9 children were divided up amongst relatives and spread out across Southwestern Ontario.
-Some lived with relatives of Elizabeth and some went to a Dowding in Perth.
+Some lived with relatives of Elizabeth and some went to a Dowding in Perth county.
 Without much information about Job, I didn’t know if he had family that came from England with him.
-In finding out this information, it would appear that a John Dowding was related, most likely a brother.
-Some of Job’s children show up in censuses with John Dowding in 1881.
+It was from this clue that I researched further and discovered the likelihood that the John Dowding from Perth county was related, and was most likely a brother.
+Some of Job’s children show up in a census with John Dowding in 1881.

 These 2 new connections made from information shared on Ancestry have opened up a door to new research and new possibilities.
 I have new questions to answer – are there more family connections that come from the Dowdings in Perth?
 Why was Job Dowding put in jail, how did he die and where is he buried?
 Where were all the children placed after Elizabeth’s death.
 So much more to piece together.